deltaechoecho/Stats/README.md

 Stats
 =====

-A number of statistical tools to help with climate analysis.
+A collection of small mathematics and interface modules that largely help with managing netCDF files, deriving indices from the Hadley Regional Climate Model (version 3) and E-OBS reanalysis data files.